The South Pacific’s French Polynesia is an iconic island destination.

 There are 118 islands over 2000km of ocean, of which only 67 are inhabited.

-The stunning combination of clear blue water, shallow coral-and-sand lagoons and fine weather makes the islands ideal locations.
+The stunning combination of clear blue water, shallow coral-and-sand lagoons and fine weather makes them ideal locations.

 There are five island groups:

-Because the islands were formed by volcanic activity they are spectacularly mountainous, surrounded by barrier reefs.
+The islands were formed by volcanic activity, making them spectacularly mountainous, surrounded by barrier reefs.

 The inner lagoons, where they exist, are generally crystal clear, a vista of vivid blue and white against the green coastal palms and mountain rainforest.